 When city councils, school boards or other public bodies hold their meetings, it is usual to reserve a time in the meeting for members of the public to speak to their elected officials.
 One common name for this is the public comment period.
 We strongly recommend that elected officials should not get into back-and-forth exchanges with members of the public during the public comment period.
+(Note that a “public hearing” is a very different type of event, governed by different rules.)

 Whose meeting is it anyway?